image-js/image-js-docs/docs/Tutorials/Image segmentation with threshold.md

 However, an output of each algorithm will vary from one image to another.
 ImageJS possesses multiple threshold algorithms.
 So we strongly recommend to try several variants to see which one fits your needs better.

-By using threshold method you convert an image into a `Mask` class object which is a binary image.In this case it clearly separates objects from the background.
+By using threshold method you convert an image into a `Mask` class object which is a binary image.
+In this case it clearly separates objects from the background.

 ```ts
 // Algorithm is otsu by default but